rev: Wheel of 6 spokes

 This is a large leaded bronze coin which was CAST by the Roman Republic just before the 2nd

 Punic War.
-They are known as Aes Grave or Heavy Bronze and a photo simply does not do the coin justice.
+They are known as Aes Grave or Heavy Bronze.
 A Roman pound was originally 273 g and

 this piece represents a reduction in weight from that.
 This is the Vecchi (Italian Cast Coinage, 1979, Bradbury K. Thurlow & Italo G. Vecchi,

 Hardcover) type 51, Janus Head / Prow of Galley with horizontal bar (mark of denomination) obverse.

 This is the most common type of Cast Aes Grave with a known population of 1198 pcs (as of 1979) with a further ~600 similar pcs but without the bars of denomination.
 Recorded weight range for these is 240.3-290 g*

 For more info on the weights of these see Historia Numorum On-Line.
 For knowledge of these pieces I strongly recommend the "Italian Cast Coinage" book by Thurlow and Vecchi, 1979.
 It illustrates the different types, weights, when they were made, and lists a table of known specimens thereby giving some guide to relative rarity.> >

 |later it became>|

 Janus Head ca 225 B.C.

 (Numismatic Fine Arts, auction XX, lot# 5, 1989 >

 |wt = 6.685 g These were struck to the Greek standard of a didrachm before the advent of the denarius.|